espruino/BangleApps/apps/cscsensor/README.md

 Button 1 resets all measurements.

 I do not have acces to a cadence sensor at the moment, so only the speed part is currently implemented.
-Values displayed are imperial, and a wheel diameter of 28 inches is assumed.
-A settings dialog to configure units and wheel sizes will (hopefully) be added later.
+Values displayed are imperial or metric (depending on locale), and a wheel diameter of 28 inches is assumed.
+A settings dialog to configure wheel sizes will (hopefully) be added later.